GNN-Transformer Cooperative Architecture for Trustworthy Graph Contrastive Learning: Related Work

 \section{Related Work}

 \textbf{Graph Contrastive Learning.} Current GCL methods can be categorized into three mainstream paradigms: DGI framework~\cite{DGI}, InfoNCE framework~\cite{InfoNCE} and BGRL framework~\cite{bgrl}.

-Inspired by Deep InfoMax~\cite{deepinfomax}, DGI learns node representations by maximizing the mutual information between global and local features from the graph.
-MVGRL~\cite{MVGRL} extends DGI with graph diffusion, driving further advancement in unsupervised GCL.
+DGI aggregates the features of all nodes in the graph to obtain a global feature, then maximizes the mutual information between the global feature and the node features to learn node representations.
+Based on this framework, MVGRL \cite{MVGRL} further advances the development of unsupervised graph contrastive learning through the adoption of graph diffusion and subgraph sampling methods.
 In spite of the competitive performance, global features in these methods may be insufficient to retain node-level embedding information.

-Inspired by the significant success of InfoNCE, GRACE~\cite{GRACE} learns node representations by pulling the same node together and pushing different nodes apart under two augmented views.
-This principle is widely used in both node classification~\cite{GCA,zhang2023spectral,NCLA} and graph classification~\cite{you2020graph,MVGRL,wei2023boosting} tasks.
+GRACE \cite{GRACE} first utilizes the InfoNCE loss to maximize the mutual information between positive pairs under two augmented views, while minimizing the mutual information between negative pairs to learn node representations.
+This principle is widely used in both node classification~\cite{GCA,spectral,NCLA} and graph classification~\cite{you2020graph,MVGRL,wei2023boosting} tasks.
 While these methods achieve significant success, they still suffer from sampling bias issues.

-To address the sampling bias problem, BGRL removes negative pairs with an exponential moving average method.
-AFGRL~\cite{AFGRL} extends BGRL~\cite{bgrl} with the augmentation-free strategy and node sampling technique.
-However, owning to the randomness of \( k \)-means, the sampling bias is introduced.
+BGRL uses the BYOL \cite{grill2020bootstrap} method to remove negative pairs, thereby reducing computational complexity.
+However, it relies on graph augmentation to obtain positive pairs, which may disturb the underlying semantics of the graph.
+AFGRL~\cite{AFGRL} extends BGRL~\cite{bgrl} with an augmentation-free strategy and utilizes \( k \)-means for positive pair sampling.
+However, the randomness of \( k \)-means may influence the performance of down-stream tasks.

 \textbf{Graph Augmentation.} The existing graph augmentation strategies include node dropping \cite{you2020graph}, edge perturbation \cite{qiu2020gcc,spectral}, attribute masking \cite{GCA,zhang2022costa} and subgraph extraction \cite{MVGRL}.
-GRACE~\cite{GRACE} employs random edge perturbation and node feature masking to generate two views.
-GCA~\cite{GCA} proposes an adaptive augmentation strategy which integrates both structural and attribute information.
-Similarly, GCS~\cite{wei2023boosting} utilizes the structural and semantic information to achieve adaptive graph augmentation.
-Furthermore, CI-GCL~\cite{tan2024community} proposes a community invariant GCL framework to maintain graph community structure.
+GRACE \cite{GRACE} employs random edge perturbation and node feature masking to generate two views.
+GCA \cite{GCA} proposes an adaptive augmentation strategy which integrates both structural and attribute information.
+Similarly, GCS \cite{wei2023boosting} utilizes the structural and semantic information to achieve adaptive graph augmentation.
+Furthermore, CI-GCL \cite{tan2024community} proposes a community invariant GCL framework to maintain graph community structure.
 Despite the considerable success, bias is introduced due to the disturbance of the semantic.